 In the world of Real Estate, the word “luxury” doesn’t generally precede the words “vinyl flooring.”
 For most people, these words instead allude to an inexpensive, albeit durable, shiny flooring material found in the kitchens and baths of most starter homes.
-My earliest memories of childhood involve playing in mother’s kitchen atop the orange diamond-patterned late 1970’s inspired glossy vinyl floors.
+My earliest memories of childhood involve playing in my mother’s kitchen atop the orange diamond-patterned late 1970s-inspired inspired glossy vinyl floors.
 Of course, vinyl flooring has come a long way since then.
 There are countless attractive patterns and styles available on the market today.
 Eastwood Homes offers some beautiful options in vinyl flooring, in fact.
 It’s still a very popular and sensible flooring option.

 Eastwood Homes offers the LVP in all 8 of our divisions, and we have heard only positive feedback on the product.
 Our homeowners love LVP because it gives them the look of real wood in a material that is even more durable than wood.
-When installed correctly, LVP is impervious to water, and holds up incredibly well to the wear and tear of real life.
+When installed correctly, LVP is impervious to water and holds up incredibly well to the wear and tear of real life.
 Unlike the “real thing,” LVP can be used in bathrooms, laundry rooms, and basements where the possibility of water damage restricts homeowners from choosing wood.
 It’s a dream come true for dog owners, parents, or anyone who appreciates low-maintenance and high-durability flooring.
 Plus, LVP is more affordable than wood!
 Seriously, what's not to love?

 At Eastwood Homes, we even use Luxury Vinyl Plank products in our sales centers.
 It is the perfect flooring material for the offices that we construct in the garage space of our model homes.
-The product withstands the heavy traffic with ease.
+The product withstands heavy traffic with ease.
 It stands up to water at the door and in the public restroom area, and it looks fabulous.
 It’s also relatively easy to remove when it comes time for us to convert the office space back into a functioning garage.

 The Luxury Vinyl trend has been around since 2013 and we expect it is here to stay.
 Manufacturers will likely improve upon their already impressive designs and colors.
-Whats your favorite type of flooring for your home?
-Tell us in the comments below!